Growth Hormone Blood Test

 How does GH Affect Adults and Children?

-It is important to remark that growth hormone has a paramount role in the correct development of bones and tissues and their density.
+It is important to note that growth hormone has a paramount role in the correct development of bones and tissues and their density.
 This is important for both children and adults as golden years, especially for women, tend to increase the risk for osteoporosis.

 When Do You Need to Test for HGH?